 In what circumstances will I not be charged for cancelling?

 There are several situations that could occur that would result in you not being charged for cancelling your contract with Virgin Media.
 One of these situations is if there is an unexpected rise in the price of your payments.
 Any contracts that started on the 23rd January 2014 can be cancelled without consequences if the cost of the service has been upped.
 This term was put in place by Ofcom to ensure that customers wouldn’t be hit by unfair price hikes halfway through the year and can rely on their contract prices remaining mostly the same.

 It is easy to find ways to contact Virgin Media when you visit their website, as they provide multiple opportunities to call them for several different reasons.
-If you’re thinking of leaving their services then it is easy to find a number that you can call – like 0843 557 4982 where you can speak to a member of their customer services team who will help you with approaching the decision to leave.
 When you call this number, you will have to follow the prompts that will take you to the option stating you wish to leave Virgin Media, and will then connect you to the people who can help you achieve this goal.
 You can also speak to members of the Virgin Media community as well as using their live chat and writing a letter to them, which can be useful as physical proof that you have asked for your contract to be cancelled by them.

 Be prepared for retention